2024 Solar Incentives Guide for Milton, GA - Tax Credits & Rebates

 EcoWatch's Milton, GA Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with a representative from the company that installed your solar system, or any local Milton solar installer, can help you learn what incentives you can apply for.
+If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with the company that installed your solar system, or any local Milton solar installer, can help you learn more about what incentives you might want to apply for.

 Can I receive incentives both towards the up-front cost of solar panels, and later as reimbursement?